 Feedback: Personalized learning pilots

 Networks: Connect/support like-minded schools

 Seed: Support EdTech entrepreneurs

 Design: Support school and EdTech design

 One problem common to most regions is that no one owns the innovation ecosystem.
-In three dozen cities members of Education Cities, sometimes called harbormasters, play a partial role by taking ownership for access to “quality seats” but often not the broader innovation agenda.
+A dozen cities associated with The City Fund have local intermediaries (called harbormasters or quarterbacks) that support new schools to build access to “quality seats” but often not the broader innovation agenda.
 Learn Launch in Boston is a good emerging example of an innovation catalyst for the region.